PredictiveEcology/reproducible/cran-comments.md

 ## Release information

-This is a minor update that accommodates some reverse depends packages that will be shortly submitted to CRAN, as well as several minor enhancements as outlined in the News.
+This is a minor update that accommodates changes in R-devel that are causing a failure in testing of this package.
+Several other minor enhancements and bugfixes are alson included as outlined in the News.

 See `NEWS.md` for a full list of changes.